Skip to content

 As previously mentioned, the L. acidophilus Rosell-52 and Bifidobacterium longum Rosell-175 strains have been shown to improve our mental wellbeing.
 A 2019 pilot study evaluated the effects of these strains on symptoms of low mood, anhedonia (inability to feel pleasure) and sleep disturbance, with significant positive results12.
 These results were supported by another gold standard clinical trial in which the strains were shown to improve depression scores in those with major depressive disorders13.

-Healthcare professionals can read more information on these two strains here; Two probiotic strains show promise for mental health.
+Healthcare professionals can also read more information on these two strains here; Two probiotic strains show promise for mental health.

 According to ‘The Men’s Health Resource Center’, over 30 million men globally suffer from prostate conditions14.
 These include Benign Prostatic Hyperplasia (BPH), prostate cancer, and prostatitis.
 Very little research has been done specifically looking at the effects of probiotics on prostate health.
 Probiotic products specifically marketed for prostate health tend to include other vitamins, minerals or botanicals (such as cranberry) which are more commonly used for uro-genital health.